 If needed, Kimberly-Clark may provide support to the supplier by sharing good practice examples or connecting them with consultants or other expert resources.
 We track completion of the agreed corrective action plans through evidence provided by the relevant supplier and/or through a follow-up audit.
-In the event that the identified issues continue unresolved, or if we are not satisfied with the remediation efforts undertaken or the audit results, we may exit a supplier for continued non-compliance.
+In the event that the identified issues continue unresolved, or if we are not satisfied with the remediation efforts undertaken or the audit results, we may terminate a relationship with a supplier for continued non-compliance.

-6.2 2023 Findings & Remediation
+6.2 2024 Findings & Remediation

-Through our social audit process, we identified 20 findings of potential forced labour indicators at 16 facilities, and no indicators or instances of child labour.
+Through our social audit process, we identified 4 findings of potential forced labor indicators at 3 facilities, and no indicators or instances of child labor.
 As outlined above, findings observed in social compliance audits are subject to corrective action and remediation requirements.